A-Z of official information

 Elections

-Porirua City's 10 councillors and Mayor are elected by residents every 3 years.
-Our current council was elected on 8 October 2022.
-The next triennial general local election will be held on 11 October 2025
+Porirua City's 10 Councillors and Mayor are elected by residents every three years.
+Our current Council was elected on 8 October 2022.
+The next triennial general local election will be held on 11 October 2025.

 Event funding & sponsorship